-ORGANIZATION: The U.S. Army Student Detachment consists of 13 authorized Military and Civilians Staff, that provide administrative Human Resources and Financial Management Support at both the Company and Battalion level to more than 2,200 Students.
-The unit has two additional duty positions to serve the Foreign Area Officers In-Regional-Training (FAO-IRT) Students and Active Duty Option Green-To-Gold (ADO G2G) Students.
-The unit receives additional Battalion support from the Initial Military Training Leadership School and Brigade support from the Leader Training Brigade.
-The unit directly works with the Defense Military Pay Office, the Directorate of Human Resources, and the Defense Military Pay Office.
-The unit commands both Students and Staff assigned to the unit and accomplishes command of the Students through the use of Liaison Officers and coordination with Human Resources Command Programs Managers, Branch Managers, Army Advisors, Professors of Military Science, and the Defense Attaché Officials at installations near the student’s schools.
+ORGANIZATION: The U.S. Army Student Detachment consists of 13 authorized Military and Civilians Staff that provide administrative Human Resources and Financial Management Support at both the Company and Battalion level to more than 2,300 Students.
+The unit has two additional Civilian Staff positions to serve the Foreign Area Officers In-Regional-Training (FAO-IRT) Students and Active Duty Option Green-To-Gold (ADO G2G) Students.
+The unit aligns under the Leader Training Brigade in Fort Jackson, South Carolina for administrative and UCMJ support, under the Center for Initial Military Training, Fort Eustis, Virginia for administrative control, and under Army Training Center Fort Jackson for UCMJ control.
+The unit directly works with the Fort Jackson Defense Military Pay Office, Fort Jackson Directorate of Human Resources, Fort Jackson Installation Security Manager, Fort Jackson Travel Office (SATO), U.S. Army Cadet Command, U.S. Army Human Resources Command – Advanced Civil Program Managers – Training With Industry Managers – Scholars/Scholarships Manager – Foreign Area Officer Proponent.
+The unit commands both Students and Staff assigned to the unit and accomplishes command of the Students through the assistance of Liaison Officers and coordination with Human Resources Command Programs Managers, Branch Managers, Army Advisors, Cadet Command, ROTC Battalions Professors of Military Science, and the Military and Defense Attaché Officials at installations near the student’s schools.

 MISSION: The U.S. Army Student Detachment provides command, control, and administrative Human Resources and Financial Management support to students participating in all Advanced Civil Education programs: